matiagimenez/cryptoward/README.md

 # Cryptoward

-Build an end-to-end ETL pipeline that scrapes crypto prices and stores them for real-time or batch analysis.
+Build an end-to-end streaming pipeline that scrapes crypto prices and stores them for real-time or batch analysis.

 ## Build with